-A ‘Web Application Development’ is a business system or application delivered over the Web.
-Web applications utilise the interactive nature of websites to provide customised and interactive technologies; they deliver a more sophisticated and interactive user experience than conventional websites.
+A Web Application Development is a business system or application delivered over the Web.
+Web applications utilize the interactive nature of websites to provide customized and interactive technologies; they give a more sophisticated and interactive user experience than conventional websites.

-We work with a wide variety of web application technologies for front-end, back-end and database development :
+We work with a wide variety of web application technologies for front-end, back-end, and database development :

 - Back end: PHP, ASP.NET, Java,

 - Databases: MS SQL Server, MySQL, Oracle